 The penalties for a DUI conviction are far reaching and extend beyond the fines and jail time described by the law.
 As soon as you are charged with a DUI, the DMV begins assessing whether or not to suspend your license as you await trial.
-If you have had less than 3 DUIs in the last 10 years and there are no aggravating circumstances, you will likely be charged with a misdemeanor.
-If you’ve already had 3 or more DUIs in the last 10 years or are charged with aggravating circumstances―such as causing injury or death, driving with a minor, having a high BAC, driving at a high speed, or committing another crime during your DUI―your DUI will probably be charged as a felony.
+If you have had less than 3 DUIs in the last 10 years and there are no aggravating circumstances, you will be charged with a misdemeanor.
+If you have already had 3 or more DUIs in the last 10 years or are charged with aggravating circumstances―such as causing injury or death, driving with a minor in the vehicle, having a high BAC, driving at a high speed, or committing another crime during your DUI―your DUI may be charged as a felony.

 Even a first-time misdemeanor can carry hefty fines and up to six months in prison, while felonies can result in jail sentences as long as three years.
-However, the consequences don’t stop there.
-In order to regain your license, you will likely need to attend driving classes and may even need to install an ignition interlock device (IID) on your car―both of which you will be responsible for paying for.
-Add to that the potential career consequences of a criminal conviction on your record, and DUI convictions can become extremely costly.
+However, the consequences do not stop there.
+In order to regain your license, you will need to attend driving classes and may even need to install an ignition interlock device (IID) on your car―both of which you will be responsible for paying for.
+Add to that the potential career consequences of a criminal conviction on your record, and DUI convictions start to become extremely costly.

 Talk to a DUI Attorney Today